-In addition to the above, climate risk, climate impacts and positive actions have been integrated into the Impact IQ with a focus on managing climate risk and supporting adaptation and mitigation, as recommended following DWM's 2021 OPIM verification.
-DWM also includes additional climate questions depending on the risk and opportunities presented by different sectors.
+In addition to the above, climate risk, climate impacts and positive actions have been integrated into the Impact IQ with a focus on managing climate risk and supporting adaptation and mitigation.
 To support these efforts, DWM partnered with MicroSave Consulting to develop a tool that assesses climate risks and opportunity, some of which have been incorporated into the Impact IQ.